 Make sure you check out my blog post on A Weight Lifted, which is Green Mountain at Fox Run’s blog.
 I conducted a little “mindful eating experiment” where I didn’t eat mindfully at all.
 The results were somewhat surprising to me although I should have expected it.
-So go read how I learned that mindful eating is important.

 And now, for the question and answer time!
 Just one question today.